isabeldong/Project-3/README.md

 make folder > open that folder on the vscode > make new terminal in vscode > write code

   code : npx create-react-app .

+step3: check if it works well
+  code : npm start

+if it says, " Compiled with problems: ×
+ERROR in ./src/reportWebVitals.js 5:4-24
+Module not found: Error: Can't resolve 'web-vitals' in 'C:\Users\chhw\react-projects\my-app\src'"

+In the reportWebVitals.js file, the module called "web-vitals" is being imported, but an error occurred because "web-vitals" is not installed.

+  code : npm install web-vitals

+  code : npm start